emca-it/OP5-Log-Analytics-2.x/14-00-00-Configure_email_delivery/14-04-00-Example_of_postfix_configuration_with_SSL_encryption_enabled.md

 Example of postfix configuration with SSL encryption enabled
 ------------------------------------------------------------

-This configuration is done on 4 postfix files:
+To configure email delivery with SSL encryption you need to make the following changes in the *postfix* configuration files:

-1\.
-The main.cf file should contain the following entries in addition to standard (unchecked entries):

-  mydestination = \$myhostname, localhost.\$mydomain, localhost
+- in **`/etc/postfix/main.cf`** file should contain the following entries in addition to standard (unchecked entries): mydestination = \$myhostname, localhost.\$mydomain, localhost

   myhostname = example.com